The IRS has just days to send your stimulus check. Here's what you should know

-The US government is busy.
-On Monday, House Democrats are reportedly set to begin the process to impeach President Donald Trump, and on Jan.
-20, President-elect Joe Biden will be sworn into office.
-In between, the IRS and Treasury are scrambling to hit a Jan.
-15 deadline to wrap up sending all the $600 stimulus payments they can -- they're moving so quickly, in fact, that there's already been a major blunder.
-After that, people eligible for a payment will need to claim their missing stimulus money when they file their taxes later this year.
+Five days.
+That's how long the IRS and Treasury have to send the rest of the second stimulus checks.
+Why?
+The language of December's stimulus bill included a Jan.
+15 cutoff, after which point the agencies can no longer send your $600 stimulus payment.
+(Track your stimulus check status and follow your payment to your mailbox.
+Calculate that you got the right amount.)

-Though the IRS has already made approximately 80% of this second batch of stimulus payments through direct deposit and the mail -- with paper checks and EIP cards -- that still leaves 20% of folks waiting for their stimulus money.
-Start with the practicalities: Tracking your stimulus check status, following your payment to your mailbox and calculating your stimulus total.
+Even without the tumult in Washington -- on one hand calls to impeach President Donald Trump or invoke the 25th Amendment after Jan.
+6's violent mob attack on the Capitol; on the other, President-elect Joe Biden's Jan.
+20 inauguration -- meeting the Jan.
+15 deadline would have been tough.
+Although the agencies have jointly made approximately 80% of the payments through direct deposit and the mail -- with paper checks and EIP cards -- that still leaves 20% of folks waiting for their stimulus money.

-Now, what is this IRS deadline, what's the deal with direct deposit payment, and what do you do if you don't receive your second stimulus check soon after Jan.
-15?
-Read on.
-(And while you're here, this is the IRS' formula for your stimulus total, and everything we know about a third stimulus check.)
-We recently updated this story.
+The checks are moving so quickly, in fact, that there's already been a major blunder, leaving millions of people without their stimulus payment.
+Anyone else who meets the stimulus qualifications but didn't get their check in time, will also need to claim their missing stimulus money when they file their taxes later this year.
+Read on for everything you need to know.
+(P.S.
+Here's everything we know about a third stimulus check.)
+This story has been updated.

 Some people who received their stimulus payment through direct deposit have run into problems.
 If you experience any issue or holdup with any of the three payment methods, it means you'll have to wait until you file a claim -- and take the extra step to do so.